Maurice Prendergast

-Maurice Brazil Prendergast (October 10, 1858 – February 1, 1924) was an American artist who painted in oil and watercolor, and created monotypes.
+Maurice Brazil Prendergast (October 10, 1858 – February 1, 1924) was a Newfoundlander-American artist who painted in oil and watercolor, and created monotypes.
 His delicate landscapes and scenes of modern life, characterized by mosaic-like color, are generally associated with Post-Impressionism.
 Prendergast, however, was also a member of The Eight, a group of early twentieth-century American artists who, aside from Prendergast, represented the Ashcan School.

 Biography

 Maurice Prendergast and his twin sister, Lucy, were born at their family's subarctic trading post in the city of St. John's, in Newfoundland, then a colony in British North America.
 After the trading post failed, the family moved to Boston.
 He grew up in the South End and was apprenticed as a youth to a commercial artist.
 At 14 he went to work in a dry goods store as a package wrapper.
 This conditioned him from the start to the brightly colored, flat patterning effects that characterized his mature work.
 He was also inspired by the example of Boston Impressionist Childe Hassam.
 A shy individual who experienced increasing deafness in his later years, Prendergast remained a bachelor throughout his life.
 He became closely attached to his younger brother Charles, who was also a post-impressionist painter.

 Prendergast studied in Paris from 1891 to 1895, at the Académie Colarossi with Gustave Courtois and Jean-Joseph Benjamin-Constant and at the Académie Julian.
 During one of his early stays in Paris, he met the Canadian painter James Morrice, who introduced him to English avant-garde artists Walter Sickert and Aubrey Beardsley, all ardent admirers of James McNeill Whistler.
 A further acquaintance with Édouard Vuillard and Pierre Bonnard placed him firmly in the Post-Impressionist camp.
 He also studied the work of Vincent van Gogh and Georges Seurat at retrospectives held in Paris in 1891 and 1892.
 Prendergast was additionally one of the first Americans to espouse the work of Paul Cézanne and to understand and utilize his expressive use of form and color.